lesaux/scaleOpsworksLayer/README.md

 Scale an opsworks layer with ruby aws-sdk

-I used this to work around the opsworks scaling limitations.
+I use this to work around the opsworks scaling limitations.
 I trigger this script with sensu remedations.

 Command line example